Jesse291847/Budworm-modeling-framework/README.md

 # Budworm Addiction Modeling Framework

-This repository contains code to implement the modeling framework discussed in Boot et al. (2025, under review) and reproduce all simulations from the manuscript.
+This repository contains code to implement the modeling framework discussed in Boot et al. (2025, https://psycnet.apa.org/fulltext/2026-82185-001.html) and reproduce all simulations from the manuscript.
 The modeling framework integrates a dual-process model of addiction in an agent-based network model.

 ---